See the November 2014 addendum at the end if your version is missing this feature

 - Divide 9 inches by the actual measurement you obtain from the screen which will provide the correction factor.
 I am not using an example since this number may vary from one screen to another.

 - Now, go to “Edit/Preferences/Units & Rulers” and find the screen resolution.
-Most likely it is set at 72 pixels/inch
+Most likely it is set to 72 pixels/inch

 - Multiply the current ppi, 72, by the correction factor you calculated above and enter that in the screen resolution field.
 Click OK.